 6 STEPS YOU CAN TAKE TO SAVE THESE ENDANGERED SEA ANIMALS

 As important as the oceans are, so many of us spend very little time thinking about the effects our actions have on the seas.
 The ocean and the marine wildlife we’ve discussed in this post are important to maintaining a healthy planet.

 Fortunately, there is a lot we can do to save the ocean and endangered sea animals.
 If we all do our part, we can save the seas and possibly reverse some of the damage that has already been done.

 Let’s now look at some key steps for how to save the ocean and marine wildlife.

 Seafood is a vital source of food for many people from around the world.
 While this food source is vital, irresponsible fishing practices are putting endangered ocean species at risk.
 Along with that, problems with bycatch pose a threat to a range of sea animals that are going extinct.

 When harvested responsibly, fishing can be sustainable.
 If you are going to eat seafood, you need to look for labels that indicate sustainable practices.
 You can also use a variety of resources from ocean conservation organizations to learn more about buying sustainable seafood.

-Once pitched as a wonder of the modern world, it is now known that disposable plastics cause far more problems than they solve.
-When it comes to endangered sea animals, plastics can be a real problem.
-In many cases, the animals will accidentally eat the plastics and this can cause them to choke or it can result in a blockage to their digestive system.
+Once pitched as a wonder of the modern world, it is now known that disposable plastics cause far more problems than they solve, especially for endangered species in the ocean.
+In many cases, these endangered marine animals will accidentally eat the plastics and this can cause them to choke or it can result in a blockage to their digestive system.